-- CHSP/HACC PYP services to not for profit provider - New branding on the Community Transport buses to promote the service as well as volunteering in Nillumbik - Inaugural Healthy and Active Ageing Expo in March 2020 held for community members in partnership with Banyule City Council - Four additional editions of Ageing Well in Nillumbik newsletter provided to older community members during COVID-19 - Community Support Services team volunteers who suspended services due to COVID-19 to undertake welfare checks and to identify any essential - Additional meals purchased to support COVID-19.
+- Successful transition of in-home CHSP/HACC PYP services to not for profit provider - New branding on the Community Transport buses to promote the service as well as volunteering in Nillumbik - Inaugural Healthy and Active Ageing Expo in March 2020 held for community members in partnership with Banyule City Council - Four additional editions of Ageing Well in Nillumbik newsletter provided to older community members during COVID-19 - Community Support Services team connected with older clients and volunteers who suspended services due to COVID-19 to undertake welfare checks and to identify any essential support needs - Additional meals purchased to support vulnerable community members during COVID-19.

-• Development of the Shire Plan 2050 Research Paper and development of the Shire Plan 2040 - Towards a Community Vision for Nillumbik Background Paper, which were adopted in December 2019 and June 2020 respectively.
+• Development of the Shire Plan 2050 Research Paper and development of the Shire Plan 2040 -Towards a Community Vision for Nillumbik Background Paper, which were adopted in December 2019 and June 2020 respectively.
 Both these deliverables will be used to support a community engagement process to develop a Community Vision in 2021, in line with requirements of the Local Government Act 2020.

-Living & Learning Nillumbik
+Living and Learning Nillumbik